marcglasberg/asyncredux.com/react/comparisons/comparing-tanstack.md

 In my opinion, viewing state management in terms of queries is the **wrong abstraction**.

-Async Redux manages state through synchronous global state and actions that can be sync or async.
+Async Redux manages state through synchronous global state, and actions that can be sync or async.
 Actions can query and fetch data, but they also change the state in other ways.
 Actions can fail or succeed.
 You can wait for them to finish, retry them, debounce, throttle them, and do optimistic updates.